theelous3/asks/README.md

 [![Build Status](https://travis-ci.org/theelous3/asks.svg?branch=master)](https://travis-ci.org/theelous3/asks) [![Docs Status](https://readthedocs.org/projects/asks/badge/?version=latest)](http://asks.readthedocs.io/en/latest/)

+The build is not failing, pylint just doesn't know you can yield in an async def these days.

 # asks
 asks is an async requests-like http lib, for use in conjunction with the wonderful [curio](https://github.com/dabeaz/curio) async lib.